-The Edward Via College of Osteopathic Medicine (VCOM) – Carolinas Campus held its Thirteenth Annual Via Research Recognition Day on Friday, March 30, 2018.
+The Edward Via College of Osteopathic Medicine (VCOM) – Carolinas Campus will hold its Fifth Annual Via Research Recognition Day on Friday, April 26, 2019.
 Research Day is a significant event for VCOM and supports the mission of the College to provide medical education and research that prepares globally-minded, community-focused physicians and improves the health of those most in need.
 This year’s focus is the value of clinical trials in medical research.

 Research Day Carolinas: April 17, 2020